 the UE shall send URSP rule enforcement report including the connection capabilities provided by the associated application (i.e. only the matched connection capabilities in traffic descriptor), to the network according to 3GPP TS 24.501 [11].

-Editor’s note[CR#0188, eUEPO]: How the UE obtains URSP rule enforcement report indication and whether the URSP rule enforcement report indication is provided per URSP rule is FFS.

 4.3 Access network discovery and selection policy (ANDSP)

 4.3.1 Overview